earthgecko/skyline/docs/ionosphere.rst

   timeseries using |tsfresh| to "fingerprint" the data set.
 - This allows the operator to fingerprint and profile what is not anomalous, but normal and to be expected, even if 3sigma will always detect it as anomalous.
+- Ionosphere also allows for the creation of layers rules which allow the operator to define ad-hoc boundaries and conditions that can be considered as not anomalous for each features profile that is created.

 Deploying and setting Ionosphere up
 -----------------------------------